How To Lat Spread Like A Bodybuilder – Tips and Exercise Guide

 5. Neutral-Grip Pullup

 Neutral-grip pullups are a valuable exercise for those looking to engage their lats and keep their elbows from flaring out.
-By maintaining a neutral grip with palms facing each other, these pullups help keep the elbows in front of the body, ultimately resulting in increased activation of the lats.
+By maintaining a neutral grip with palms facing each other, these pullups help keep the elbows in front of the body.
+This results in increased activation of the lats.

 According to fitness expert Tony Catanzano, this is where the lats are most active.
-Incorporating neutral-grip pull-ups into your workout routine can not only help build strength in your upper body, but also improve your form during other exercises.
+Incorporating neutral-grip pull-ups into your workout routine can help build upper body strength.
+It can also improve your form during other exercises.

 Here is a step by step guide on how to do a neutral-grip pullup: